 The Long Weekend

-Hazel Ladd has spent her whole life hiding the love she feels for one of her daughters and disguising the hatred she feels for the other.
+Hazel Ladd has spent her life hiding the love she feels for one of her daughters and disguising the hatred she feels for the other.
+The guilt alone should have her crawling, with bloody knees, on the sand, but Hazel is no ordinary mother.

-After fifteen years apart, they all meet up for a long weekend.
-Hazel’s guilty secret is finally torn from her and the long anticipated family reunion ends in disaster, with chilling results.
+After fifteen years apart, Hazel meets up with her estranged daughters for a long weekend, but her guilty secret is torn from her and the reunion ends in disaster.

 All she’d ever tried to do was protect her daughters from the truth…